 For tundra exposure pathways, concentrations of COPCs in lake water, soil, and plant tissue (food items: sedges, lichens, berries) are measured directly in samples collected at specified locations around the Meadowbank Complex in assessment years (Figures 1 & 2).
-For each location, three samples of each media type will be collected.
 Historically (through 2017), five samples of each media type were collected from each location.
 Beginning in 2021, three of the five stations will be randomly selected and sampled in any monitoring year.
 This slightly reduced sampling effort is warranted since to date, no unacceptable mine-related risk has been identified (2011, 2014, 2017, 2021 WSLRA assessments), and recent risk assessments for the Whale Tail site (Golder, 2016; Golder, 2019a; Golder, 2019b) have not identified any anticipated unacceptable risk.

 Lake water samples from the Core Receiving Environment Monitoring Program (CREMP) will be used in the WSLRA analyses for drinking water in tundra pathways (assessment lakes and 2021 sites shown in Figure 1 - specific sites within each lake change annually).
-Onsite (main Meadowbank minesite) concentrations will be from samples collected in Second Portage Lake (SPL) and the east and north basins of Third Portage Lake (TPE, TPN).
+Onsite (Meadowbank Mine) concentrations will be from samples collected in Second Portage Lake (SPL) and the east and north basins of Third Portage Lake (TPE, TPN).
 AWAR concentrations will be from samples collected in TPN.
 Near-site concentrations will be from samples collected in Tehek Lake (TE).
-Whale Tail Pit concentrations will be from samples collected in Whale Tail Lake South and Mammoth Lake.
+Whale Tail Mine concentrations will be from samples collected in Whale Tail Lake South and Kangislulik (formerly Mammoth) Lake.
 Whale Tail Haul Road concentrations will be from samples collected in Pipedream Lake (PDL).
 External reference samples are from Inuggugayualik Lake (INUG) and PDL.
-Exact coordinates are subject to slight changes each year - see CREMP Plan (Azimuth, 2015) for details.
+Exact coordinates are subject to slight changes each year - see CREMP Plan for details.

-For the TSF exposure pathway, tailings sediment and water quality samples (ponded North and South Cell Tailings water) will be collected under regular mine-site monitoring programs, at least once per monitoring period.
-Historically (2021 WSLRA Report and Golder (2019b)) tailings sediment was assessed using analysis results for mill effluent.
-Moving forward, tailings beach sediment will be preferentially sampled as it is more representative of exposure media)
+For the TSF exposure pathway, water quality samples (ponded North and South Cell Tailings water) are collected monthly during the open water season (typically June - October) under regular mine-site monitoring programs.
+Results for the WSLRA monitoring year will be used in the assessment.
+Historically (2021 WSLRA Report and Golder (2019b)), exposure to contaminants in tailings sediment were assessed using monthly analysis results for direct mill effluent.
+Moving forward, tailings beach sediment will be preferentially sampled in the WSLRA monitoring year, as it is more representative of exposure media.